 A small secluded picturesque beach, Shelly Beach is great for walking, exploring rock pools and picnics.
 This lovely stretch of oceanfront is unpatrolled and not suitable for swimming meaning you’ll rarely see a crowd on the shore.

 Shelly Beach is renowned for its ankle deep rock pools that abound with marine life and the nearby park with undercover tables making it the ideal spot for a beachside picnic.

 Moffat Beach is a spectacular section of coastline with a high headland, protected bay, the entrance to Tooway Creek and sweeping views north to Point Cartwright.
 The beach is renowned amongst surfers for its excellent point break.

 Protected from the winds by Moffat Headland, the beautiful swimming beach has a protected inlet however, caution is recommended as the area is not patrolled.
 Across the road from the beach there is a vibrant little strip of alfresco cafes and restaurants and parklands with children’s playground.

 Dicky Beach is great for swimming, surfing and beach fishing, and is patrolled by the Dicky Beach Surf Lifesaving Club.
 You will also find the recently relocated skeleton of the wreck of the S.S.
 Dicky, that gave Dicky Beach its name, in the adjoining parklands here.

 The beach is backed by a playground and skatepark so is ideal for children, while mum and dad enjoy a cold drink at the Dicky Beach Surf Club.

-Book your Sunshine Coast Accommodation for your next beach holiday staying at Monaco Resort Caloundra offering fully self-contained holiday apartment accommodation.
+Book your Sunshine Coast Accommodation for your next beach holiday staying at Monaco Apartments Caloundra offering fully self-contained holiday apartment accommodation.
 Offering a range of 1, 2 and 3 bedroom apartments and excellent onsite facilities including swimming pool, heated spa, sauna, gym, and more.